Wall Street sags, but ends off session lows; HP hits 52-week high

 | NEW YORK

-NEW YORK Stocks slipped on Thursday but finished sharply off their session lows as a rally in Hewlett-Packard's shares offset worries about weak Chinese manufacturing data and the prospects of the Federal Reserve reducing its monetary stimulus.
+NEW YORK U.S. stocks slipped on Thursday but finished sharply off their session lows as a rally in Hewlett-Packard's shares offset worries about weak Chinese manufacturing data and the prospects of the Federal Reserve reducing its monetary stimulus.

 Trading was choppy as many traders were adjusting their positions ahead of the long holiday weekend.
 Markets will be closed on Monday for Memorial Day.